fishcus/KAP-manual/en/security/kerberos.en.md

 ## Kerberos ##

 Kerberos is a computer network authentication protocol that works on the basis of tickets.
-If the platform which installed KAP enable the protocol, some configurations need to be changed to support that.
+If the Hadoop platform where KAP is installed enables this protocol, some configurations need to be changed to support that.
+This mainly includes two parts: KAP configurations & Hadoop platform configurations.

-### KAP Configurations ###
+### KAP configurations ###

-In the properties file：`$KYLIN_HOME/conf/kylin.properties`, there are some parameters about kerberos which need to be noticed.
+There are some parameters about Kerberos worth mentioning in `$KYLIN_HOME/conf/kylin.properties` file.

 Mandatory parameters：

-   - kap.kerberos.enabled: enabled kerberos protocol.
-The value could be true or false (default).
+   - kap.kerberos.enabled: whether Kerberos needs to be implemented from KAP end.
+The value can be set to ßeither `true` or `false` (`false` as default)
-   - kap.kerberos.platform: certification platform.
-The default value is Standard.
+   - kap.kerberos.platform: kind of Hadoop platform KAP is installed on.
+The value can be set to either `Standard` or `FI` (`Standard` as default)
-   - kap.kerberos.principal:  the name of principal
+   - kap.kerberos.principal: the principal to be used
-   - kap.kerberos.keytab:  the file name of keytab
+   - kap.kerberos.keytab: the name of keytab file

 Optional parameters：

    - kap.kerberos.ticket.refresh.interval.minutes: the refresh interval of tickets.
-The unit is minute and the default value is 720 minutes.
+The unit is minute and the default value is 720 minutes
-   - kap.kerberos.krb5.conf: the config file name of kerbero.
-Default value is krb5.conf
+   - kap.kerberos.krb5.conf: the config file name of Kerberos.
+Default value is `krb5.conf`
    - kap.kerberos.cache: the name of ticket cache file.
-Default value is kap_kerberos.cache.
+Default value is `kap_kerberos.cache`

-### Standard Configuration ###

-1. In the node (installed yarn) of NodeManager, the user which corresponds kerberos need to be added.

-   For example:

-   The kerberos user(kylin) also need to exist in the operation system of NodeManager.

-2. Parameters about kerberos configuration:
+### Hadoop platform configurations

+#### Cloudera/Hortonworks Hadoop distribution configuration

+1. On the node where YARN NodeManager is installed, the OS user which Kerberos uses needs to be created.
+For example, if Kerberos user `kylin` needs to be used to run KAP, this user should exist in the OS of YARN NodeManager node

+2. Copy the keytab file to `$KYLIN_HOME/conf` directory

+3. Configure below parameters about Kerberos:

    - kap.kerberos.enabled=true
    - kap.kerberos.platform=Standard
    - kap.kerberos.principal={your principal name}
    - kap.kerberos.keytab={your keytab name}

-3. Move the keytab file into`$KYLIN_HOME/conf`.